Fr8App Onboards Leading Trucking Company for Its Private Fleet Services, Expanding Transportation Capacity

 - Majoba Logistics and Fr8App Join Forces to Substantially Expand Fr8Fleet Offering Capacity

-/EIN News/ -- HOUSTON, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. (Nasdaq: FRGT) (“Fr8Tech''), a technology company whose custom-developed Fr8App, an industry-leading freight-matching platform powered by AI and machine-learning and offers a real-time portal for B2B cross-border shipping and domestic shipping within the USMCA region, is proud to announce an alliance with MAJOBA Logistics, a leading transportation company in Mexico, to increase the volume of trucks available for Fr8Fleet dedicated services.
+HOUSTON, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. FRGT ("Fr8Tech''), a technology company whose custom-developed Fr8App, an industry-leading freight-matching platform powered by AI and machine-learning and offers a real-time portal for B2B cross-border shipping and domestic shipping within the USMCA region, is proud to announce an alliance with MAJOBA Logistics, a leading transportation company in Mexico, to increase the volume of trucks available for Fr8Fleet dedicated services.

 Majoba Logistics will be on-boarding its fleet of vehicles to the Fr8App platform, allowing Fr8App to offer a wider range of transportation options to its customers.
 This alliance will also allow Fr8App to provide more efficient and cost-effective transportation services to its clients.